Do Magnetars' X-ray luminosities exceed their spin-down luminosities?: Introduction

-Flux densities of the pulses that are generated by the superluminally moving current sheet in the magnetosphere of a neutron star diminish with the distance $D$ from the star as $D^{-3/2}$ (rather than $D^{-2}$) in certain latitudinal directions (ref.~\citeonline{Ardavan2021}, Section 5.5).
-By virtue of their extremely narrow widths in the time domain, such pulses in addition have broad spectra that encompass X-ray and gamma-ray frequencies (ref.~\citeonline{Ardavan2021},Table~1 and Section~5.4).
-Analysis of the data in the second {\it FERMI} catalogue~\cite{Abdo2013} has already confirmed that the class of progenitors of this non-spherically decaying radiation includes the gamma-ray pulsars~\cite{Ardavan2022}.
-As X-ray emitting neutron stars,~\cite{Olausen2014} magnetars are expected to be another member of this class.
+The radiation field generated by a constituent volume element of the current sheet in the magnetosphere of a neutron star embraces a synergy between the superluminal version of the field of synchrotron radiation and the vacuum version of the field of \v{C}erenkov radiation.
+Once superposed to yield the emission from the entire volume of the source, the contributions from the volume elements of the current sheet that approach the observation point with the speed of light and zero acceleration at the retarded time interfere constructively and form caustics in certain latitudinal directions relative to the spin axis of the neutron star.
+The waves that embody these caustics are more focused the further they are from their source: two nearby stationary points of their phases draw closer as their distance from their source increases and eventually coalesce at infinity.
+As a result, flux densities of the pulses that are generated by this current sheet diminish with the distance $D$ from the star as $D^{-3/2}$ (rather than $D^{-2}$) along the latitudinal directions where they are most tightly focused~\citep[][Section 5.5]{Ardavan2021}.
+By virtue of their extremely narrow peaks in the time domain, such pulses in addition have broad spectra that encompass X-ray and gamma-ray frequencies~\citep[][Table~1 and Section~5.4]{Ardavan2021}.
+Analysis of the data in the second Fermi Catalog~\citep{Abdo2013} has already confirmed that the class of progenitors of this non-spherically decaying radiation includes the gamma-ray pulsars~\citep{Ardavan2022}.
+As X-ray emitting neutron stars, magnetars are expected to be another member of this class.

-To see whether this expectation is supported by the observational data on magnetars~\cite{Olausen2014}, we analyse these data here on the basis of the fact that, in a statistical context, luminosities and distances of the sources of a given type of radiation represent two {\it independent} random variables.
-A generalization of the nonparametric rank methods for testing the independence of two random variables~\cite{Hajek} to cases of truncated data, such as the flux-limited data on magnetars, is the method developed by Efron and Petrosian~\cite{EF1992,EF1994}: a method that has been widely used in astrophysical contexts (see e.g.\ ref.~\citeonline{Bryant} and the references therein).
+To see whether this expectation is supported by the observational data on magnetars~\citep{Olausen2014}, we analyse these data here on the basis of the fact that, in a statistical context, luminosities and distances of the sources of a given type of radiation represent two {\it independent} random variables.
+A generalization of the nonparametric rank methods for testing the independence of two random variables~\citep{Hajek} to cases of truncated data, such as the flux-limited data on magnetars, is the method developed by~\citet{EF1992,EF1994}: a method that has been widely used in astrophysical contexts~\citep[see e.g.\ ][and the references therein]{Bryant}.